mysitleh/aijasaedit/README.md

 #### Step 4: Set Up Firebase Storage

-Storage is used for storing user-uploaded files.
+Storage is used for storing user-uploaded files for their orders.

 1. In the Firebase Console, go to the **Build > Storage** section.
 2. Click **"Get started"**.